 It’s not the easiest place to take photos of, but if you get the right angle, the beach looks really dramatic.

-The easiest way to get around Croatia?
+Best way to explore Croatia?

 16. Port Gruž